-This May, Chicago will be hosting the James Beard Awards – an extraordinary honor bestowed upon chefs, restaurants and others in the food industry.
-Ever since its inception, the James Beard Awards have been hosted in New York City; moving the events to Chicago is creating an exciting buzz of pop-ups, special chef tastings, and a multi-cultural culinary exploration as chefs and diners come in from all over the world.
-The James Beard Awards are announced March 24th, and the gala awards ceremony will be held in Chicago May 4th.
-It’s the perfect time to visit Chicago to experience a wide array of phenomenal chefs offering pop-ups and special menus.
+Chicago has been host to the James Beard Awards – an extraordinary honor bestowed upon chefs, restaurants and others in the food industry.
+Ever since its inception, the James Beard Awards have been hosted in New York City; moving the events to Chicago in 2015 created an exciting buzz of pop-ups, special chef tastings, and a multi-cultural culinary exploration as chefs and diners come in from all over the world.
+It was the perfect time to visit Chicago to experience a wide array of phenomenal chefs offering pop-ups and special menus.

-However, dining with kids can be challenging – and elaborate tasting menus may not be the food – or the price – your little ones will appreciate.
+However, dining with kids can be challenging.
+An elaborate tasting menus may not be the food – or the price – your little ones will appreciate.
 Not to fear – Chicago offers hundreds of completely accessible, creative dining options for those of us toting tots but not willing to sacrifice taste!
 Here’s a short list of kid-friendly*, culinarily delicious dining options.